Mido Cafe

 Mido Cafe (美都餐室) is a cha chaan teng and bing sutt located No. 63 Temple Street, at the corner of Public Square Street, in Yau Ma Tei, Kowloon, Hong Kong.

 Mido Cafe was established in 1950.
 It occupies the ground and first floor of a four-storey concrete building, and has retained a number of original features, such as wood booths and floor and wall tiles of that era.

-It suddenly closed on July 18, 2022 via a letter on the door.
-It is unknown if they will reopen as the note did not specify if this was a temporary closure or a permanent closure.
+It suddenly closed on July 18, 2022 via a letter on the door, which did not specify if this was a temporary closure or a permanent closure.
+After a pause of three months, the restaurant reopened its doors for business on October 28, 2022.